Packaging with phar

-Phar is a kind of packaging file in PHP similar to JAR.
-You can use Phar to package your webman project into a single Phar file for easy deployment.
+phar is a packaging file similar to JAR in PHP.
+You can use phar to package your webman project into a single phar file for easier deployment.

 Note

-You need to disable the phar configuration option in php.ini, by setting phar.readonly = 0.
+You need to disable the phar configuration option in php.ini, that is, set phar.readonly = 0.

 Install Command Line Tool